tuva-health/docs/docs/claims-data-concepts/readmissions.md

 - How do you calculate hospital readmissions from claims data?
 - What data quality issues can impair our ability to calculate hospital readmissions?
-- What is the best way to analyze hospital readmissions?
+- What is a typical hospital readmission rate?

 ## Overview